Vancouver Housing Market Update and Forecast

 The pandemic, oil price shock, and more uncertainty about who will win the US Presidential election makes previous economic outlooks not very credible.
 However, for what it’s worth here is BC’s economic outlook for the next 2 years.

 It’s disgraceful what’s happening in BC, that new housing isn’t being built.
-Bad people need to be removed and pro-business people brought in.
-If demand hits as the experts say it will, Vancouver could be in for another period of deep suffering in high rent to income, and homelessness issues.
+NIMBY’s are making life really difficult and the government’s anti-development policies will ensure ultra high real estate prices.
+If demand hits as the experts say it will, Vancouver could be in for another period of deep suffering in high rent to income, and more homelessness issues.

 Buying in Vancouver?
 Keep your eye on the big picture and key economic events and see which neighborhoods are going to drop in price the most.
 West Vancouver, North Vancouver, Burnaby, Port Moody, North and Port Coquitlam, appear to be the most vulnerable.